 On becoming a member of Cambridge Early Music individuals are asked to complete an application form and to supply name and email address, a residential address and telephone number.

-The data is stored electronically on Cameo, then updated either through the annual membership renewal process or as new data are made available throughout the year (e.g. change of email or residential address).
+The data are stored electronically on Cameo, then updated either through the annual membership renewal process or as new data are made available throughout the year (e.g. change of email or residential address).

 How the data are stored and who has access to them

-Only the Administrator, the Chair of CEM, the Chair of the Friends of Cambridge Early Music, and the data officer for the Friends of Cambridge Early Music have access to the full set of personal data of members of Cambridge Early Music stored by Cameo.
+Only the Administrator, the Chair of CEM, the Chair of the Friends of Cambridge Early Music, and the data officers for the Friends of Cambridge Early Music have access to the full set of personal data of members of Cambridge Early Music and of ticket buyers stored by Cameo.

-Only the Administrator has access to the set of names and email addresses stored by MailChimp.
+Only the Administrator, CEM data officers and our designated external marketing advisor have access to the set of names and email addresses stored by MailChimp.

-Paper application forms are passed to the Chair and data officer for the Friends of Cambridge Early Music once data have been entered on to Cameo and MailChimp contact database by the Administrator, and are stored alphabetically in year order.
+Paper application forms are passed to the Chair and data officers for the Friends of Cambridge Early Music once data have been entered on to Cameo and MailChimp contact database by the Administrator and are stored alphabetically in year order.

 Online application forms are stored electronically and password-protected.